 - Heat oven safe sauté pan over medium high heat.

-- Place the pork in the pan and brown on all sides, about 5 minutes.
+- Add the olive oil to the pan and then place the pork in the pan and brown on all sides, about 5 minutes.

 - Place the entire pan into the oven for 20 minutes.